SNL | Weekend Update | Tina Fey on Protesting After Charlottesville (plus, “Sheet-caking is a grass-roots movement”) | August 2017

 This isn’t a “melting pot” of individuals.
 Nothing is coalescing.

 Wake up, America, and take a good look at what is happening in your own backyard!
 We’re all responsible for this.
 We’ve inherited this darkness as well as contributed to the problem, be it through complacency, escape, denial, or hatred.
 This isn’t a “melting pot” of individuals.
 Nothing is coalescing.

 Wake up, America, and remember your history of conquest, slaughter and hatred.
 We’re still slaughtering and lynching!

-Wake the fuck up, America!
+Wake up, America!
 We need to take responsibility and be held accountable.
 Our collapse is fully justified.

-Once upon time, and in spite of our history, we were a part of an Allied movement to stomp out fascism, then to adopt high ranking Nazis into our military.
+Once upon time, and in spite of our history, we were a part of an Allied movement to stomp out fascism, then, through Operation Paperclip, we adopted high ranking Nazis officers into our military.
 We took their rules of engagement and perfected the machine.

 It’s no secret, reality sucks.
 We suck.
 We take up space and destroy everything with our greed and desire.
 The planet dies a little more each day.

 Blind Love is a twisted Norse mythologically-inspired tale brimmed with contradictions, hypocrisy, inter-dimensional travel, people fornicating with ghosts, robots hooking up with trees.
 Everyone is on some kind of mind-altering substance.

 During the evenings, I plunge into a darker space, co-creating my writing and artwork with soldier ghosts who offer multi-sensory snippets of their experiences during war.